delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 7. Where do you see yourself in five years’ time?

 This question is the employer wanting to know if you plan to work there for a long time.
 Every employer wants to know you'll work there for a long time, even if it's just a waitering job.
+TK waitering

 Say something along the lines of: